ihhub/fheroes2/docs/INSTALL.md

   method (using [**MacPorts**](#macports) or [**Homebrew**](#homebrew-mac)), or
   [**build the project from source**](DEVELOPMENT.md#macos-and-linux).

-* After downloading the ZIP archive, extract it to a suitable directory of your choice and then run the script `install_sdl_1.sh` or
-  `install_sdl_2.sh` (depending on the downloaded build) from the `script/macos` subdirectory.
+* After downloading the ZIP archive, extract it to a suitable directory of your choice and then run the script `install_sdl_2.sh` from the `script/macos` subdirectory.
 This will install the SDL libraries required to run the game.

 * If you have a legally purchased copy of the original game, run the `extract_homm2_resources.sh` script supplied in the ZIP archive.
   You will be prompted to enter the location of the original game, and the script will extract all the necessary resource files.